bbqkees/vbus-arduino-domoticz/README.md

 Usage is not limited to Domoticz, you can extract the decoding part for other purposes.

 ## Is it stable?
-This sketch has been running for more than one year (since October 2015) without any problem whatsoever.
+This sketch has been running continuously on an Arduino since October 2015 without any problem whatsoever.

 ## Controller support
 Currently supports the following controllers: